EfimenkoAndrew/out-first-repo/readme.txt

 Hello, world!
 I am a C# lover and a developer!

-Added a very cool line
+cool line
+Removed some text.